awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.md

 # Importing Data into an Amazon RDS MySQL DB Instance<a name="MySQL.Procedural.Importing"></a>

-Amazon Relational Database Service \(Amazon RDS\) supports importing MySQL databases by using backup files\.
+Amazon RDS supports importing MySQL databases by using backup files\.
 You can create a backup of your on\-premises database, store it on Amazon Simple Storage Service \(Amazon S3\), and then restore the backup file onto a new Amazon RDS DB instance running MySQL\.

 The following diagram shows the supported scenario\.